-Control of Asbestos Regulations 2006
+Control of Asbestos Regulations 2012

-The Control of Asbestos Regulations impose a number of duties on non-domestic property owners.
-These include carrying out risk assessments and making asbestos related records available to just about anyone who has reason to view them.
-The duty to manage, introduced in May 2004 as Regulation 4, is to protect the main group of workers suffering from asbestos related diseases.
+The duty to manage of Regulation 4 (originally introduced in May 2004) is to protect the main group of workers suffering from asbestos related diseases.
 These are maintenance workers and anyone who has the potential to disturb asbestos unknowingly.

 Duty to Manage